Case Results in Civil Asset Forfeiture Cases

 DEA Returns $18,000 Seizure at Jacksonville International Airport

 In October of 2020, DEA seized $18,000 at the Jacksonville International Airport.
 After requesting the video of the initial detention, we filed a verified claim for court action.
-On April 12, 2021, DEA agrees to return the funds.
+On April 12, 2021, DEA agreed to return the funds.
 The money arrived at our office on April 28, 2021.

 DEA Returns $47,000 Seized at the Newark Liberty International Airport